beatcracker/toptout/data/README.md

 }
 ```

-### plain_file
+### Plaintext file

-`Plaintext file` target.
 Indicates that this specific telemetry channel is controlled by setting the value in the plaintext file.

 ```jsonc
 "plain_file": {